axelvaindal/HermesProject/README.md

-# Hermes Project
+<h1>Hermes Project</h1>

-Hermes Project is an autonomous connected device in order to store alerts during shipping.
+<p>Hermes Project is an autonomous connected device in order to store alerts during shipping.
-This project is able to handle various form of data, including:
+This project is able to handle various form of data, including:</p>

 - Temperature
 - Humidity